ietf-wg-acme/acme/draft-ietf-acme-acme.md

 replacing the old account key with the public key carried in the "jwk" header parameter of the "newKey" JWS object.

+If the update was successful, then the server sends a response with status code 200 (OK) and the updated registration object as its body.
+If the update was not successful, then the server responds with an error status code and a problem document describing the error.

 ## Account Recovery